 Identify pathologies known to affect vestibular function in children

-Identify impairments and rehab potential for children, based on vestibular diagnostic
+Identify impairments and rehab potential for children, based on vestibular diagnostic testing.

 Diagnose conditions affecting vestibular function in pediatric clients.